Brain Fog. They Missed the Traumatic Brain Injury.

 The Question Nobody Raised

-What struck me most was that no one had looked.
+No one had looked.
 After years of appointments and dozens of providers where I told every one of them that my thinking had changed and that my memory wasn’t working, not one of them ordered a brain scan or asked about head trauma.
+Not one of them asked about repeated hits to the head and neck.

 It happens.
 More than it should.